 Psychology Major (BA)

-You'll explore the roots of human behavior with Hamline's psychology department, from theory to career applications.
-As you develop your skills in your immersive courses, our department will help you find an internship where you can apply your talents in fields as varied as clinical psychology, neuroscience, mental health and addiction, business, health care, and child services.
+Explore the roots of human behavior with a major in psychology at Hamline University, and learn everything from theory to career applications.
+As you develop your skills in our immersive courses, our department will help you find an internship where you can apply your talents in fields as varied as clinical psychology, neuroscience, mental health and addiction, business, health care, and child services.

 Students can also work in the research department with a faculty mentor and may have the opportunity to design their own research or work with archival national data sets on foundational topics in psychology.
 The department is outfitted with labs for each faculty member on our faculty's study subjects, including: